RalphHightower/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.12 has been released **

+Below is a brief description of what has changed in version 2.1.12
+* Added patch #07232024 which adds an integer cast to math expressions in tables cells and the macro table that include a macro and a division operator
+* Corrected a bug when restoring a database backup file when the current user is not listed in the DBU file's definition for the __users table

 *** Version 2.1.11 has been released **

 Below is a brief description of what has changed in version 2.1.11